Which Physician Liaison Approach Will Grow My Referrals?

 - Events and lunches

-- Marketing time with physician of your practice
+- Marketing time with the physician of your practice

 - Marketing management and reports